-Each collaboration grant provides $8,400 per year for five years: $6,000 per year for collaboration, travel, and research expenses for the awardee; $1,000 per year in discretionary funds for the awardee’s department; and $1,400 per year in indirect costs to the awardee’s institution.
-The five-year grant will commence September 1, 2017, and end August 31, 2022.
+Each collaboration grant provides $8,400 per year for up to five years: $6,000 per year for collaboration, travel and research funds for the awardee; $1,000 per year in discretionary funds for the awardee’s department to enhance the research atmosphere of the department; and 20 percent ($1,400) per year in indirect costs.
+The five-year grant will commence September 1, 2020.

 You can learn more about this opportunity by visiting the funder's website.

 - To be eligible to apply, an individual must:

 - Have a Ph.D. and a tenure-track or tenured position, or be a professor emeritus, at a U.S. institution of higher education.

 - Have a current record of active research and publication in high-quality journals.